 - In most cases, children are bitten by common pets like dogs or cats.

 - Bites are most dangerous when they come from an animal that may have rabies.

-- It is important to keep an eye on your child’s wound.
-If irritation and swelling occurs, seek medical attention right away.
+- Infection is the most common complication of bite injuries.
+It is important to keep an eye on your child’s wound.
+If fever, redness or swelling occur, seek medical attention right away.